apluslms/a-plus/doc/GRADERS.md

 The request must come from an IP address that is resolved from the `service_url` set by "teacher" in the A+.
 A GET request to the `submission_url` is responded with JSON describing the current user and exercise status.

-## ExerciseWithAttachment

-A variation of the *BaseExercise* where "teacher" in A+ writes exercise instruction, lists the file names for student to submit and loads an exercise attachment file for the grader.

 ### Upon student viewing the exercise, A+ creates the submission form.